Liquidity Events & Exit Planning | Intentional LLC | Fort Mill, SC

 We stay after the transaction closes

 The work doesn't end when the wire hits.
-The first few years after a major liquidity event are when the most consequential financial and personal decisions get made.
+The first few years after a liquidity event are when the most consequential financial and personal decisions get made.
 We are present for all of them.

 Who this is for